Pull to refresh

 John Hopkins

-NuScale Power CEO (Leading company after CFPP cancellation)
+NuScale Power CEO (Leading NuScale as company seeks first paying customer after CFPP cancellation)

 Chris Wright